The next-generation Ford Ranger Raptor is underway. It will get a V6 for America and two diesel engines for other markets.

 The non-Raptor Ford Ranger will also get considerable upgrades.
 In particular, it’ll add a new plug-in hybrid powertrain and the brand’s SYNC4 infotainment system.

 Ford unveiled the Ranger Raptor in Thailand in 2018 as a 2019 production model.
 Like a larger F-150 Raptor, it is a high-performance off-road version.

-The engine used on it was a 210-hp 2.0-liter EcoBlue bi-turbo diesel with the 10-speed automatics, standard four-wheel drive, upgraded chassis and suspension.
+The engine used on it was a 210-hp 2.0-liter EcoBlue bi-turbo diesel with 10-speed automatics, standard four-wheel drive, upgraded chassis, and suspension.